nickstuffz/pinkpuffin/src/content/markdown/demo.md

 # Demo Bikes

 Stop by the shop to inquire about our demo bikes!
+Take them out for a test ride, or for a whole trip.
 Get a feel for exquisite quality Ti.

 **Sage Storm King** (56cm)
 SRAM RED AXS